Also known as Pel Mel, Pell Mell, Paille Maille, Palle-malle, Pelemele, Jeu de Mail (Game of Mail)

 The new alley was, like the whole new St. James Park, a grand vision indeed.
 Designed to impress it was, according to Samuel Pepys just short of half a mile long with a white gravel made from cockle shells laid on the surface.
 At one end there was a large spectator stand and running the length of the alley on both sides were tree-lined avenues for spectators, servants and caddies to stroll down while they watched the games.
 It was planned as the grandest Pall Mall alley in Europe and its grandeur still exists today.
 'The Mall' is an impressive road, leading as it does to Buckingham Palace, often used on ceremonial occasions and still lined on either side for much of the way with avenues of trees.

 I am not sure exactly when The Mall stopped being used for the game of Pall Mall.
 The latest date that shows the game still being played is 1720 (artistic licence not withstanding) - a picture of St. James' Park by Jan Kip shows players wielding mallets at the end of the alley.
-A pictures from 1741 shows the alley being used as a walk by the local gentry and another from 1745 shows it being used apparently for a social event with dozens of ladies and gentlemen milling around one end of the alley.
+A pictures from 1741 shows the alley being used as a walk by the local gentry and another from 1745 shows it being used for what seems to be a social event with dozens of ladies and gentlemen milling around one end of the alley.
 It was still described as "a walk" in 1879 by Charles Dickens and my assumption is that it gradually changed from a playing area to a strolling path when the game stopped being played there.
 It was probably not paved until it's transformation into a ceremonial highway in the early twentieth century.

 After the restoration of the monarchy, the area north of St. James' Palace - most of St. James' Field was sold off for development - including the old Pall Mall alley which was anyway reportedly in a state of disrepair.